 El Gato Negro

-At first I was hesitant of going to a Mexican restaurant in New Orleans.
+At first, I was hesitant about going to a Mexican restaurant in New Orleans.
 However, even typical Spanish dishes here seemed to have a New Orleans twist.
-They have several vegan and vegetarian option, such as the vegetarian fajitas and salad with sautéed veggies.
+They have several vegan and vegetarian options, such as the vegetarian fajitas and salad with sautéed veggies.
 I also loved that the decor incorporated New Orleans theme, creating a cultural and exciting environment for all those eating there.

 Hope you all of you reading this get a chance to eat all of these wonderful foods I have been able to taste over spring break.